 Next to Binnenhof is Mauritshuis museum (see below) and a nice square simply called Plein (Square).
 With the statue of William of Orange in the middle, many cafes on the square and a modern city skyline picking out behind the old buildings it’s a popular place in The Hague.

 The Mauritshuis is a small art museum (nice to fit into a short visit of The Hague), but it has many famous art pieces by Dutch and other European artists.
 The most famous one, perhaps, is the ‘Girl with a Pearl Earring’ painting by Johannes Vermeer.
 Mauritshuis is also a home of ‘The Anatomy Lesson’ by Rembrandt, paintings by Rubens, van Dyck and other artists.
+If you only have a one day in The Hague I still recommend making time to visit this fine museum.

 Visit their website to get more information.